marknakajima/marknakajima/README.md

 ### About me

 Hi I'm Mark, designer, SEO guy and full stack developer.
+I'm passionate and excited to keep learning about different aspects of web development.

 ### Tech Stack